Our Expanding Network

 Full-fibre • Ultrafast • Future-proof

 Full-fibre broadband from WightFibre uses the latest technology made from optical fibre rather than copper.
 WightFibre full-fibre broadband uses this fibre optic cabling all the way from the exchange into your home.
-This compares to the Openreach network used by BT, Sky, TalkTalk and others, which uses fibre to the cabinet but then copper twisted pair from the cabinet to the home.
+This compares to other networks which still largely use fibre to the cabinet but then copper twisted pair from the cabinet to the home.
+Only WightFibre has full-fibre broadband widely available across the Island.

 Click to watch video